Labs-LinC-STEM/Breaking-Barriers-to-Science/README.md

 ### Funding

-This project has been financially supported by the UTSC 60th Legacy Award (https://www.utsc.utoronto.ca/home/u-t-scarborough-60), the Department of Biological Sciences E.D.I Committee (through a P.I.E grant, https://www.utsc.utoronto.ca/biosci/biological-sciences-edi), and in-kind support by the Andrade lab (https://www.utsc.utoronto.ca/labs/andrade/personnel/), and the Departments of Biological Sciences and Computer and Mathematical Sciences at UTSC.
+This project has been financially supported by the UTSC 60th Legacy Award (https://www.utsc.utoronto.ca/home/u-t-scarborough-60), the Department of Biological Sciences E.D.I.
+Committee (through a P.I.E. grant, https://www.utsc.utoronto.ca/biosci/biological-sciences-edi), and in-kind support by the Andrade lab (https://www.utsc.utoronto.ca/labs/andrade/personnel/), and the Departments of Biological Sciences and Computer and Mathematical Sciences at UTSC.

 ---